DUNE/dune-justin/docs/workflow-man-page.md

 REQUEST PROCESSING
-       Once a request enters the running state, it is processed by  the  Work- flow  System's Finder agent.
-Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when  creat- ing  the  request.
-When  the request is processed, the Finder uses the requests's MQL expression to create a list of input files for the first stage.
+       Once a request enters the running state, it is  processed  by  justIn's finder agent.
+Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when creating the  request.
+       When  the  request  is  processed,  the  finder uses the requests's MQL expression to create a list of input files for the first stage.
 Work is only  assigned to jobs when a matching file is found and so these lists of files are essential.

        In most cases, the MQL query is a MetaCat  Query  Language  expression, which the Finder sends to the MetaCat service to get a list of matching